kubevirt/katacoda-scenarios/kubevirt-cdi/step2.md

 Finally, we will connect to the `vm1` VM as a regular user would do, i.e. via ssh.

+`virtctl ssh -l cirros vm1`{{execute}}

+Use the default password of `gocubsgo`{{execute}} to log in.

+Log out again, (type `exit`) and we will set up passwordless login to the VM.
+To work with ssh-copy-id, we will set up an ssh connection through the local client instead of through virtctl this time.

 Check the IP address:

 `kubectl get vmi`{{execute}}